vgar16/BMHPDEMO3/pages/subjects.md

 ---
-title: Subjects
+title: Composers
 layout: cloud
-permalink: /subjects.html
+permalink: /composers.html
 # Default subject page is configured in "_data/theme.yml"
-# leave cloud-fields as "site.data.theme.subjects-fields"
+# leave cloud-fields as "site.data.theme.composers-fields"
 # a cloud visualization will be added below the content in this file
-cloud-fields: site.data.theme.subjects-fields
+cloud-fields: site.data.theme.composers-fields
 ---

-## Browse Subjects
+## Browse Composers

-Use this word cloud visualization to browse terms and subjects.
+Use this word cloud visualization to browse terms and composers.
 Word size is determined by frequency and all words link to a corresponding collection search.